 Be a good neighbor: Heart attacks from shoveling heavy snow are a leading cause of deaths during winter.
 If you have elderly or disabled neighbors, help them out by handling their shoveling and small errands if you can.
 In Alexandria, volunteer "Snow Buddies" are available to assist low-income elderly or disabled residents who need help clearing snow; residents can sign up by calling 703.746.4800.

 Clear the hydrants: Those big piles of snow pushed up by the plows can easily cover fire hydrants, costing emergency workers precious moments when responding to a fire.
 Help them help you by digging out the hydrants on your street and keeping an eye out to make sure they stay clear.

-Make sure there is no debris (or large blocks of snow and ice) blocking the storm drains on your street to help ensure unobstructed flow into the sewer system once the melting begins.
+Clear the storm drains: Make sure there is no debris (or large blocks of snow and ice) blocking the storm drains on your street to help ensure unobstructed flow into the sewer system once the melting begins.

-With the possibility of some substantial accumulations combined with high winds, PEPCO is preparing for possible power outages.
+Check your ventilation: With the possibility of some substantial accumulations combined with high winds, PEPCO is preparing for possible power outages.
 Please remember that if you are using a portable generator during a power outage, always operate it outside, away from doors and windows to prevent deadly carbon monoxide fumes from entering the home.
 If your home has a heat pump, clear the ice and snow away from the unit so that air can circulate properly.